- Publications and resources

 There are two ways you can meet the general ELP standard.

-The first option is to demonstrate your English language proficiency to a general ELP assessor.
+The first option is to demonstrate your general English language proficiency to a GELP assessor by providing evidence that you have:

 - a CASA delegate